peterparkercoding/hex-calculator/README.md

 # 🔢 Hex Calculator — Free Online Hexadecimal Conversion & Calculation Tools

-Welcome to **[HexCalculator.org](https://hexcalculator.org/)** — a modern, fast, and SEO-optimized web platform offering powerful tools for hexadecimal conversions, calculations, and encodings.
+Welcome to **[HexCalculator.org](https://hexcalculator.org/)** — a modern, fast, and user-friendly web platform offering powerful tools for hexadecimal conversions, calculations, and encodings.
 This project is developed to help programmers, students, engineers, web designers, and cybersecurity professionals perform hex-related tasks with speed and accuracy.

 Whether you're debugging low-level code, converting memory addresses, handling Base64 encoding, or analyzing color codes, this site provides a full suite of tools you can access instantly without installation.